Evander Holyfield vs. Chris Byrd: Background

-The Fight
+Fight details

 The fight went the full 12 rounds, Holyfield's fifth consecutive championship fight to go the distance.
 The younger and quicker Byrd was able to keep the aging Holyfield off balance throughout the fight with his right jab.
 As the fight went on, Holyfield seemed to tire and took a more defensive approach, allowing Byrd to control most of the action.
 As a result, the judge's scores were lopsided in favor of Byrd.
 Two judges had Byrd winning by the score of 117–111, while the other had him winning by the score of 116–112.
 Holyfield would attribute his loss to a left shoulder injury he sustained early in the fight that he claimed prevented him effectively using his left hand.

 Aftermath

 Byrd's reign would last over three years and he would successfully defend his titles four times during that span with decision victories over Fres Oquendo, Jameel McCline and DaVarryl Williamson and a draw with Andrew Golota.
 His reign would come to an end on April 22, 2006 after losing a rematch to Wladimir Klitschko by seventh-round technical knockout.

 Though it was not known if the now 40-year-old Holyfield would continue his quest for a fifth heavyweight title, he ultimately decided to continue on and met former IBF middleweight, super middleweight and cruiserweight champion James Toney in Toney's heavyweight debut on October 4, 2003.
 Holyfield had a strong first round, but Toney dominated the remainder of the fight before Holyfield's corner stopped the fight in the ninth.
 Holyfield then lost his third consecutive fight after losing by unanimous decision to Larry Donald.
 After nearly two years away from the ring, Holyfield returned on August 8, 2006 and proceeded to win his next four fights.
 He would gain two consecutive world title matches, first challenging Sultan Ibragimov for the WBO title on October 13, 2007 but lost by unanimous decision.
 Over a year later, Holyfield returned to challenge towering WBA champion Nikolai Valuev but lost a close majority decision.